 Venues can often be hard to come by.
 This may be even more challenging in these times of COVID-19.
 Venues for artworks and events can be as far-ranging as beach huts, shops, abandoned buildings, shop windows, in the landscape, on the beach, train station platforms, boats, caravans/caravan parks, churches, galleries, the street, pubs, front rooms, gardens, sheds, banners, posters, the sea, cafes, radio airways, online … …just to name a few.

 Covid-19 Safe Venues

 We will all need to think about how to plan for and mitigate the risks posed by COVID-19.
 As you will be aware, the advice and guidance from the government on how to do this is constantly changing in response to events.
-We will provide a template risk assessment to assist you in assessing your event/venue – and in March 2021 we will host a seminar at which we will be able to provide the latest advice and answer any questions as best we can.
+We will provide example template risk assessments to assist you in assessing your event/venue.
 We do this in good faith and can accept no liability for any actions taken by you.

 Estuary 2021 will host a number of events and artworks online in direct response to the current pandemic.
 This may be something that you consider too.

 If you are thinking about putting on an event we strongly suggest you have your own public liability.
 Air members of A-N Newsletter are now automatically covered for £5million public liability.
 A yearlong subscription to their magazine and online services starts from £36 for artists or £15 for students.

 If you are organising a public performance or screening you may need to apply for a Temporary Events Licence (TENS).
 This will need to be addressed to the Local Authority where your event is due to happen.
 You can usually find all the appropriate information and forms on Local Authority websites.
 Should you require any help or advice on this, please email [email protected] and we'll do our best to help.

 Current funding sources